Knowledge-Graph-Hub/knowledge-graph-hub.github.io/README.md

 The `utils` directory contains utilities for tracking metadata on all graphs on KG-Hub, with the major KG projects listed in `projects.yaml`.

 Graph collections are modeled using [LinkML](https://github.com/linkml/linkml).
 See `utils/models/` for more details.

+## License

+Projects and resources mentioned on KG-Hub or the KG-Registry may vary in code and data licensing.

+Please consult documentation for each resource regarding reuse.